 Once you decide you want to leave the country for an extended period of time, you need to get your house in order.
-At https://www.livible.com/, they recommend using a storage facility to keep all your belongings safe while you’re away.
+At https://www.liveable.com, they suggest using a storage facility to keep all your belongings safe while you’re away.
 Whether you pack up your stuff or leave it where it is, you have options for your home.

 - Rent it: If you want to have your home ready and waiting when you get back, consider renting it out while you’re away.
 If you’ll be gone for a few months or longer, this can be a great way of having some steady income coming in while you travel.
 Renting can be done through a community board, a realtor or using sites like Airbnb.